Loading...

 Contact

-This research area will develop sustainable circular downstream solutions for existing fossil-based non-degradable and future biodegradable fishing gear and aquaculture equipment.
-The goal is to develop economically and environmentally sustainable value chains for existing and new materials which also take the level of circularity into account.
-Further to increase innovation both in the short and long terms.
-The sustainability of conventional non-degradable, bio-based and biodegradable plastics depends on the level of circularity in the value chain, which will benefit from improved waste sorting technologies and optimized mechanical, chemical, and organic recycling technologies.
+This research area will contribute to developing sustainable circular solutions strategies for existing fossil-based non-degradable and future biodegradable fishing gear and aquaculture equipment.
+The goal is to develop sustainable value chains for existing and new materials which also take the level of circularity into account.
+Three pillars of sustainability are investigated (environmental, social and economic).
+This research area will contribute iterative sustainability knowledge to increase innovation.
+The sustainability of conventional non-degradable, bio-based and biodegradable plastics depends on many factors, including the level of circularity in the value chain.
+Improved waste sorting technologies and optimized mechanical, chemical, and organic recycling technologies will be investigated for the new innovative materials from a sustainability perspective.

 Key research and development tasks: